KRAKOW

 tips

 In the second half of the 10th century Slavonic tribes of the Vistula river-basin formed Poland, and soon their Christian kingdom became a regional power.
-Then, nearly two centuries of internal strife and decline came in the 12th c.
-After its 1320 restoration the Polish kingdom, with

-Krakow as its capital, braced itself to rise to the domination in the eastern half of Europe throughout the 15th and 16th centuries.
+Then, nearly two centuries of internal strife and decline came in the 12th century.
+After its restoration in 1320, the Polish kingdom, with Krakow as its capital, braced itself to rise to the domination in the eastern half of Europe throughout the 15th and 16th centuries.
 At the same time Poland evolved into Europe’s granary and a virtual republic with elected kings and all-powerful parliaments.

-Fierce and practically ceaseless wars of the 17th c and the 18th c sapped the country’s strength and eventually led to its partition among aggressive neighbor empires of Russia, Austria and Prussia by the end of the 18th century.
+Fierce and practically ceaseless wars of the 17th and the 18th centuries sapped the country’s strength and eventually led to its partition among aggressive neighbor empires of Russia, Austria and Prussia by the end of the 18th century.
 A series of Polish uprisings marked the next hundred years of European history.
 Finally, Poland regained its sovereignty in 1918 and sealed it with the 1920 victory over Soviet Russia’s Red Army.

 In 1939 Hitler’s Germany joined forces with Stalin’s Soviet Union and the pair of evil empires invaded Poland which thus became the first Allied nation to fight the World War II.
 Then, Polish troops fought the Nazis in Norway, France, over England, on the Atlantic, in Africa, in Italy, in Normandy, and in Russia, while Poland’s resistance proved matchless in the whole Nazi-occupied Europe.
 In the aftermath of the WW II Poland lost the eastern half of its prewar territory to the Soviets and was put under the control of the Soviet Union which installed a puppet communist regime in Warsaw and ruthlessly quelled all opposition.
 Waves of civil disobedience and the 1956, 1968, 1970 and 1976 street riots met with brutal repression but incurred some guarded reforms.